samuel-walters/docker/README.md

 Service independence increases an application’s resistance to failure.
 In a monolithic architecture, if a single component fails, it can cause the entire application to fail.
 With microservices, applications handle total service failure by degrading functionality and not crashing the entire application.

+(The system won't crash just because one component stops working - for example, if there were a bug in the database, there would just be an error message when another service sends a request to it.)

 # Disadvantages of Microservices

 ## Communication Issues